Utopia (British TV series)

-Utopia is a British thriller drama television series that was broadcast on Channel 4 from 15 January 2013 to 12 August 2014.
-The show was written by Dennis Kelly and starred Fiona O'Shaughnessy, Adeel Akhtar, Paul Higgins, Nathan Stewart-Jarrett, Alexandra Roach, Oliver Woollford, Alistair Petrie and Neil Maskell.
-A second six-episode series was commissioned by Channel 4 and went into production in late 2013, and was broadcast in July and August 2014.
+Utopia is a British thriller drama television series that was originally broadcast on Channel 4.
+The show was written by Dennis Kelly and starred Fiona O'Shaughnessy, Adeel Akhtar, Paul Higgins, Nathan Stewart-Jarrett, Alexandra Roach, Oliver Woollford, Alistair Petrie, and Neil Maskell.
 The show has since gained a cult following.

 In October 2014, the series' official Twitter feed stated there would not be a third series.
 HBO had originally planned to make an American version of the show in 2014, but did not produce it due to budget disputes.
 Amazon then acquired the rights to the series as of April 2018, and an American version was released on 25 September 2020.
-Initially nearly inaccessible for viewing on the U.S. market, Amazon released both of the original series on Amazon Prime on 1 November 2020.
+Initially nearly inaccessible to the U.S. market, both of the original series were released on Amazon Prime on 1 November 2020.

 Synopsis

 A community of comic book fans believe the graphic novel The Utopia Experiments predicted several disastrous epidemics, such as mad cow disease (BSE).
 A rumoured unpublished sequel supposedly contains further information on future world events.
-When one Utopia enthusiast procures the manuscript, he invites four of his friends from an online forum to meet in real life.
+When one Utopia enthusiast procures the manuscript, he invites four of his friends from an online forum to meet in real life before he gets killed.
 However, after getting their hands on the manuscript, the four – Ian, Becky, Wilson, and Grant – find themselves in over their heads, as a secret organization only known as "The Network" is after it.
 They find their lives systematically dismantled, while The Network operatives kill anyone in their way as they hunt for the manuscript and someone named Jessica Hyde.

 Jessica, who has been on the run from The Network her entire life, meets with the group and helps them evade capture.
 Meanwhile, other characters find themselves ensnared in The Network's orbit, and through their interactions with its agents, the organization's purpose and secret plot come into focus.
 The closer people come to understanding what's truly going on, the more dangerous things become.
-As rumors of "Russian flu" proliferate worldwide and a variety of groups and individuals close in on the protagonists, they try to solve the web of mysteries and conspiracies around them.
+As rumours of "Russian flu" proliferate worldwide and a variety of groups and individuals close in on the protagonists, they try to solve the web of mysteries and conspiracies around them.